-Existing controls do not provide adequate accountability for changes to FFS' core security tables.
-As a result, the system audit trail is not adequate to identify the sources of changes to security settings.
+Existing controls do not provide adequate accountability for changes to the PAR systems' core security tables.
+As a result, the system audit trail is not adequate to identify individuals who initiated changes to security settings.

 OMB Circular A-130 requires Federal information systems provide accountability.
-Accountability is defined as the existence of a record that permits the identification of an individual who performed some specific activity so that responsibility for that activity can
+Accountability is defined as the existence of a record that permits the identification of an individual who performed some specific activity so that responsibility for that activity can be established.
+We would have expected to see an audit trail, in the form of transaction logs, for changes to all core security tables to ensure accountability as well as separation of duties between those system users who initiate/approve changes to the logs and agency personnel who review them.

-FFS has the capability to provide accountability through the creation of logs that capture date, time and initiator of changes to security tables.
-However, this feature has not been implemented for the tables that comprise FFS' core system security.
+The PAR system has the capability to provide accountability through the creation of logs that capture date, time and initiator of changes to security tables.
+However, this feature has not been implemented for the tables that control security within the PAR system.

-Only FFS system administrators can initiate changes to system security settings.
-The system administrators determine which changes will be logged.
+Only PAR system administrators can initiate changes to system security settings.
+The system administrators also determine which changes will be logged.
 The need for logging changes to core security tables was overlooked because of the small number of individuals within the agency who can make such changes and the strong trust relationship among them.